valtimo-platform/valtimo-documentation/using-valtimo/keycloak-iam/configuring-keycloak.md

 ## Client roles

 By default, Valtimo uses Keycloak _realm_ roles.
 But Valtimo can be configured to also use the Keycloak _client_ roles.
-To make use of Keycloak client roles, the following property is needed:
+To make use of Keycloak client roles together with the realm roles, the following property is needed:

 ```yaml
 valtimo: